What is Sex Therapy?

 offers treatments to help change and heal these and other conditions when

-Treatment may mean talking honestly about your feelings with a
+TExamples of treatment may constitute talking honestly about your feelings with a

 sex-therapist, trying different approaches to problems, and utilizing

 exercises, such as exploring Sensate Focus with your self and/or your

 ejaculation.
 Some sex-therapists work in clinics with couples and follow a

 flexible but specific protocol on improving sexual wellness; others work

 one-on-one with individuals.

 Who Are Sex-Therapists?

 A qualified sex therapist offers the perspective of an objective,